jorge-sepulveda/blog/content/posts/loveimages.md

 end
 ```

 And now we have clay bang with a background!
-Now that I have this on a screen, I have a bigger idea of how big I should draw this clay because this is some pretty precise clicking.
+Now that I have this on a screen, I have a better idea of how big I should draw these clays because this is some pretty precise clicking.
 Scaled nicely too!

 ![Clay being is coming close to fruition!](/img/newbackground.png)